StevenNunez/tsiege.github.io/source/_posts/2014-10-22-spaghetti-to-object-oriented-javascript.markdown

 # Creating the Duck Type
 A duck type is a substitute for inheritance.
 Instead of worrying about if all the objects interacting with one another are of a common class, all we need to be concerned with is whether or not it they share a common interface, i.e. implement the same method(s).

 My interface is simple.
-All parts of the graphs just need to add themselves to the chart, `#addToChart` method would be their common interface.
-The object that would call the `#addToChart` method on other objects would be interacting with the duck type.
+All parts of the graphs just need to add themselves to the chart via an `#addToChart` method.
+The object that would call the `#addToChart` method would only care if they had implented their own version; it does not need to know how each object performs the method, just that it does.

-For me the object that would call this method on the duck types would
+Using the sets of functions I mentioned in the previous section I began creating my constructors, for example the function that created the main SVG became it's a constructor function with all of it's related functions becoming methods on the constructor's prototype.

+Once I had all the separate parts of the graph made into constructors with functions attached to the prototype as methods, I could then begin implementing the `#addToMap` method for each prototype.

+Once this was set up I began removing the parts of the code that was not necessary for the ChartSVG constructor and moved them into the other constructors' prototypes.

+To view this code see this [commit](https://github.com/heatseeknyc/heatseeknyc/commit/de86a6272c99e648f214d82acc509eaa30a86798?diff=split).

+# Using the Duck Type

+The